DoJ not done with Volkswagen probe, eyes further individuals

-FRANKFURT (Reuters) - Further individuals could be charged in an ongoing investigation by U.S. authorities into Volkswagen's (VOWG_p.DE) diesel emissions cheating, suggesting a settlement reached on Wednesday may not be the last chapter in the scandal.
+FRANKFURT, Jan 11 (Reuters) - Further individuals could be charged in an ongoing investigation by U.S. authorities into Volkswagen's diesel emissions cheating, suggesting a settlement reached on Wednesday may not be the last chapter in the scandal.

 Volkswagen earlier agreed with the U.S. government to pay $4.3 billion in fines and penalties to resolve its diesel emissions troubles.